-Philippe Blanc, Beychevelle's manager, tastes with us.
+Philippe Blanc, Beychevelle's manager, joins us for a tasting.
 March 2015

 -----